Three 4 The Road (and a dog) – Florence, Oregon

 Every season offers a unique display of flowers and native plants throughout the garden.

-Florence and Dunes City offered some great adventures!
+Florence, Dunes City, and the surrounding area offered some great adventures!

 Whether we were sticking notes of encouragement on rear view mirrors…